cemre/cemre-sketch-plugins/README.md

 * (app store) `~/Library/Containers/com.bohemiancoding.sketch/Data/Library/Application Support/sketch/Plugins`
 * (beta) `~/Library/Application Support/sketch/Plugins`

+### Stack children (NEW)
+Aligns all the child layers of a group so that they are stacked vertically in a table.
+This is great for prototyping table cells with symbols, when you change the paddings or the size, you can use this to quickly lay the table out.

+**Shortcut: ctrl alt cmd t**

 ### Scale half
 Scales the currently selected object in half.
 It scales the attributes as well.